awslabs/aws-mysql-jdbc/README.md

 ### AWS IAM Database Authentication

 An optional authentication method is to use Amazon AWS Identity and Access Management (IAM).
-When using AWS IAM database authentication, host URL must be a valid Amazon endpoint, and not a custom domain or an IP address.
+When using AWS IAM database authentication, the host URL must be a valid Amazon endpoint, and not a custom domain or an IP address.
 <br>ie. `database-mysql-name.cluster-XYZ.us-east-2.rds.amazonaws.com`